-Describe how funds will be used to promote preparation for non-traditional fields
+Describe how funds will be used to promote preparation for non-traditional fields Non-traditional Narrative: Same as last year?
+Yes

-Non-traditional Narrative:

-New Narrative: Funds will be used in CTE programs for equipment and supplies designed to help students prepare for direct entrance into the workforce.
+Funds will be used in CTE programs for equipment and supplies designed to help students prepare for direct entrance into the workforce.
 Efforts will be made at both the counseling and instructor levels to encourage students to participate and complete curriculum materials for nontraditional students in nontraditional training programs.